DatSpygineer/Pkm/README.md

 Currently only APT is implemented, but option for configuring custom package managers coming soon.

-**Note** In the current version you can only list installed packages and search for packages, install and uninstall is not implemented yet!
+**Note**: In the current version you can only list installed packages and search for packages, install and uninstall is not implemented yet!